artipie/artipie/examples/binary/README.md

 #### Advanced option

-The binary type of repositories does not have any other opinions available.
+Binary repositories does not have any other opinions.